 - Major Studies

-Computer Economics publishes an annual study on technology trends worldwide along with in depth reports on technology adoption and investment trends for each technology
+Computer Economics publishes an annual study on technology trends worldwide, along with in-depth reports on technology adoption and investment trends for each technology, as well as special reports on technology trends.

-This is our annual report on technology trends, which provides an overview of current adoption trends, investment trends, and customer experience for a variety of new and popular technologies.
+This is our annual report on technology trends, which provides an overview of current adoption trends, investment trends, and customer experience for a variety of new and popular technologies, as well as special reports on technology trends.

 Click to learn more or download the report: Technology Trends